VISIT WASHINGTON PARK

 Refer to the Washington Park COVID-19 Update Page for current information on venues.

-Portland Children's Museum and the World Forestry Center are temporarily CLOSED due to COVID-19.
+Portland Children's Museum and World Forestry Center are temporarily CLOSED due to COVID-19.
+Learn more here.

 The safety of Park visitors and employees remains the first priority.
 Do your part to keep Portland safe:

 - Maintain a physical distance of at least six feet.